 Apart from all the delicious food, there’s also a section here selling cookware, cookbooks, utensils, and flowers.

 Ren and I make it a point to explore new places when we travel so we rarely go back to the same restaurant twice.
-But Addiction Aquatic Development is one of those rare exceptions.
+But AAD is one of those rare exceptions.

 Whether it’s your first or fifth time in Taipei, one thing’s for sure.
 If you love seafood, then you HAVE to go to Addiction Aquatic Development.